janmoehl/AndroidSlicer/README.md

 This application was generated using JHipster 6.5.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.5.1](https://www.jhipster.tech/documentation-archive/v6.5.1).

+## Security

+With the enhancement of this program, to slice also generic Java programs and not only the android source code, the API was added with the possibility, to get the source code or file content of any file.
+This is needed to show the user the contents of the Java files he has sliced.
+But the given file path parameter for this API (`GET /api/java/source-code`) is not checked, so an attacker might be able to read the file contents of every file, to which the Java server has the read-permission on.
+Since the user can set the Java source-path of a slice, it would not be sufficient to restrict the paths to that parameter of a slice. **So don't make the server public accessible!**

 ## Development

 ### Requirements (tested on Linux)